GuillaumeGermain/NLP/README.md

 Second, I used the F1 score as main metric, accuracy turned out to be a better metric.

 ### Sparsity is a real problem
 The matrix after tokenization is definitely very sparse.
+The information density is very low.
 The matrix size is HUGE compared to the information it contains.
-The information density is very low.
-This can lead to a longer computation time, as each cell has to be processed, whether it contains a dumb 0 or not.
+This leads to a longer computation time, as each cell has to be processed, whether it contains a dumb 0 or not.
 Applying feature scaling changed the 0s by many mean values, but the information density was still the same (appalling).

 ### Computation Performance